kennethreitz-archive/uvenv/README.md

 ## License

-This project is licensed under the MIT License.
+This project will be licensed under the MIT License.